 Protect your online privacy with a virtual private network (VPN).
-A VPN is a technology that enables you to send and receive information across the less-secure Internet without disclosing your online identity or location.
-A VPN encrypts your data to create a secure virtual tunnel between your computer and the other end of your communication.
+This technology sends and receives information across an unsecured internet connection without disclosing your online identity or location.
+A VPN encrypts your data to create a secure virtual tunnel between your computer and the far end of your communication.

-You should turn on the VPN you go on the Internet.
+You should turn on the VPN as soon as you go on the internet.
 Some VPNs have an option you can set for automatically starting up the VPN when you go onto the Internet, but you might have to manually start it up when you go on the Internet—but a VPN is worth the effort!

-You have multiple VPN providers to choose from.
-See CNET’s list and rankings of VPN providers here.
-Some network security companies include a free VPN with a paid service but limit it to some daily traffic volume (for example, 200 Mbytes of download per day).
+You have multiple VPN providers from which to choose.
+Refer to CNET’s list and rankings of VPN providers.
+Some providers of anti-virus software include a free VPN with their paid service but limit it the daily amount (for example, 200 megabytes of download per day through the free VPN).

-Public Wi-Fi and hotspots are open networks, so third parties can intercept traffic of nearby users.
+Public Wi-Fi and hotspots are open networks, so unauthorized parties can intercept traffic of nearby users.
 Your online identity and the name of your device can be exposed.
 We advise that you: